-    B. longum: This strain lives in your gastrointestinal tract.
-It helps break down carbohydrates and also can be an antioxidant.
+B. longum: This species lives in your gastrointestinal tract.
+It helps break down carbohydrates and can also be an antioxidant.

-L. reuteri: This strain is found in the intestine and mouth.
+L. reuteri: This species is found in the intestine and mouth.
 One study showed that it decreased the oral bacteria that cause tooth decay.
 It’s also thought to help the digestive system.

 How do you decide whether to add probiotics to your diet?
-A first step is to talk with your doctor to make sure they’re right for you.
+A first step is to talk with a doctor to make sure they’re right for you.
 Probiotics are generally considered safe to consume, unless you have a compromised immune system or you’re seriously ill.
-Also, ask your doctor or pharmacist about dosage.
+Also, ask a doctor or pharmacist about dosage.